JoinColony/colonyJS/packages/sdk/docs/guides/transactions.md

 sidebar_position: 1
 ---

-# How to create transactions
+# Creating transactions in Colony SDK

 Within Colony, there are a few ways to do an action.
 As a colony is a permissioned contract, not everyone can just do anything they like, users (or contracts) have to have the right permission in the relevant team to do so.
 If a governance extension is installed for the colony, this behaviour changes.
 Using [Motions & Disputes](../api/classes/VotingReputation.md) for example, it is possible to propose an action without having the appropriate permissions.